 For more Monet, be sure to visit the Orangerie Museum, the Orsay Museum and the Marmottan Museum in Paris.

-Gene Openshaw and Steve Smith are the co-authors of Rick Steves' Paris.
+Gene Openshaw and Steve Smith are the co-authors of the Rick Steves Paris guidebook.